Is dropshipping a legal business model? Can you dropship from AliExpress using Shopify legally? The consesus is...

-It should come as no surprise that you should not sell illegal or dubious goods when dropshipping, such as branded / trademarked items, counterfeit luxury goods, restricted imports.
+It should come as no surprise that you should not sell illegal or dubious goods when dropshipping, such as branded / trademarked products, counterfeit luxury products, restricted imports.
 Even CBD oils / vapes require having an appropriate Age Check that complies with the policies of your country or territory (and, indeed payment processor).
 Below are a few examples of goods that cannot be sold using the popular payment processor Stripe (which therefore also includes Shopify Payments).

 You can find the full list of restrictions here

 Some of these, such as IP infringing or Counterfeit Goods, are not allowed at all by any reputable payment processor or website host; however the sale of drug paraphernalia and adult toys is not specifcally restricted by, for example, Shopify.
 In this scenario, you can do your own research as to which payment processor will allow your dropshipping store to take payments for goods such as these.
-For IP infringing goods especially, it is possible to get into serious legal trouble if you even list such items on your store.
+For IP infringing goods especially, it is possible to get into serious legal trouble if you even list such products on your store.

-In other words, using these platforms is the ideal way to make sure your business stays legally protected and PCI compliant.
+In other words, using these platforms is the ideal way to make sure your ecommerce business stays legally protected and PCI compliant.

 In addition to this, you will want to take a look at the tax laws related to dropshipping in your country.
 In the United Kingdom, for example, tax laws become much more favourable once you register an LLC.
-PayPal & Stripe will generally ask for your business details once you start making over a certain amount of money so that they can comply with these laws, it's useful to be prepared for this as these payment processors reserve the right to hold your money until they are certain about the legal status about your business.
+PayPal & Stripe will generally ask for your ecommerce business details once you start making over a certain amount of money so that they can comply with these laws, it's useful to be prepared for this as these payment processors reserve the right to hold your money until they are certain about the legal status about your dropshipping business.

 Here is a quick summary of all of the necessary steps for you to take, in order to ensure that your dropshipping business is not breaking any legal or ethical requirements:

-1.Consider getting a business licence: This will go a long way when it comes to taxation, liability and will fundamentally legitimise your dropshipping business, both in the eyes of your suppliers and consumers
+1.Consider getting an ecommerce business licence: This will go a long way when it comes to taxation, liability and will fundamentally legitimise your dropshipping business, both in the eyes of your suppliers and consumers

-2.Consider displaying documents that give a clear outline of your business practices: This applies to things like the refund policy, data collection and usage, various legal agreements, etc.
+2.Consider displaying documents that give a clear outline of your dropshipping business practices: This applies to things like the refund policy, data collection and usage, various legal agreements, etc.

-3.Ensure that your marketing tactics are legal and ethical: Make sure your marketing strategy goes in line with the anti-spam legislation of your business residence and don’t forget to take into account your customer’s perspective when it comes to receiving your marketing materials
+3.Ensure that your dropshipping marketing tactics are legal and ethical: Make sure your marketing strategy goes in line with the anti-spam legislation of your ecommerce business residence and don’t forget to take into account your customer’s perspective when it comes to receiving your marketing materials

-4.Do not sell illegal, restricted or dubious goods: This includes things like drug paraphernalia, counterfeit items, restricted goods, adult toys, etc.
+4.Do not start dropshipping illegal, restricted or dubious products: This includes things like drug paraphernalia, counterfeit products, restricted products, adult toys, etc.